Two properties of optimisers for the reverse isoperimetric problem: Introduction

 The question becomes interesting, once we restrict the admissible class to domains the boundary of which satisfies some bounds on the principal curvatures.
-For this purpose, let us call a smooth, bounded and convex domain {\it $\la$-convex}, if all principal curvatures are at least $\la$, while we call it {\it $\la$-concave}, if all principal curvatures are at most $\la$.
+For this purpose, let us call a smooth, bounded and convex domain of a Riemannian manifold {\it $\la$-convex}, if all principal curvatures of the boundary are at least $\la$, while we call it {\it $\la$-concave}, if all principal curvatures are at most $\la$.
 In the non-smooth setting the notions can be defined using an enclosing ball property at every boundary point, see below.
-In \cite{ChernovDrachTatarko:09/2019}, Chernov, Drach and Tatarko proved that the $\la$-concave so-called {\it sausage body}, i.e. the Minkowski sum of a line with a ball of radius $1/\la$, is a maximiser of surface area under all bodies with this very same volume.
-Under all $\la$-convex bodies in three-dimensional Euclidean space, Drach and Tatarko proved in \cite{DrachTatarko:/2023} that the $\la$-lenses, i.e. the intersection of two spheres of radius $1/\la$, are the maximisers of area.
-This also holds in two dimensions, see \cite{BorisenkoDrach:/2014}.
+In \cite{ChernovDrachTatarko:09/2019}, Chernov, Drach and Tatarko proved that in the $n$-dimensional Euclidean space with $n\geq 2$, the $\la$-concave so-called {\it sausage body}, i.e. the Minkowski sum of a line segment with a ball of radius $1/\la$, is a maximiser of the perimeter amongst all bodies with this very same volume.
+Amongst all $\la$-convex bodies in three-dimensional Euclidean space, Drach and Tatarko proved in \cite{DrachTatarko:/2023} that the $\la$-lenses, i.e.~the intersection of two spheres of radius $1/\la$, are the maximisers of the perimeter.
+This also holds in two dimensions, see \cite{BorisenkoDrach:/2014,FodorKurusaVigh:/2016}.

 Hence it appears that the $\la$-convex case is widely open in all dimensions greater than three.
 Using variational methods, in this paper we prove that we can at least rule out maximisers of class $C^{2}$.
-In addition, our techniques will also imply that on the $C^{2}$-pieces of every maximiser, the smallest principal curvature must be constantly $\lambda$.
-A related problem involving mean width, the so-called Blaschke-Lebesgue problem, was treated in \cite{AnciauxGuilfoyle:/2011}.
+In addition, our techniques will also imply that at every point of the $C^{2}$-pieces of a maximiser, the smallest principal curvature must be $\lambda$.
+A related problem involving constant width, the so-called Blaschke-Lebesgue problem, was treated in \cite{AnciauxGuilfoyle:/2011}.
 This also applies to convex sets within the sphere or the hyperbolic space.

 Here is our main result, for which we first need some notation.
 We write $\bbE^{n+1}$, $\bbS^{n+1}$ and $\bbH^{n+1}$ for the Euclidean, spherical and hyperbolic space of sectional curvature $0$, $1$ and $-1$ respectively.
 We define $I_{\mathbb{H}^{n+1}}=(1,\infty) $, $I_{\mathbb{E}^{n+1}}:=(0,\infty)$, $I_{\mathbb{S}^{n+1}}:=(0, \infty)$ and for $\lambda \in I_{\Si}$,